makovalab-psu/L1_Project/Analysis/sFLR/README.md

-### The folder contains 4 Rscript files and 2 sub-folders:
+### The folder contains 4 R script files and 2 sub-folders:

 transformation_all_dataset.R